openaps/AndroidAPSdocs/docs/EN/Maintenance/ExportImportSettings.md

 ![Maintenance menu export/import buttons](../images/Maintenance/maintenance_menu_import_export_400px.png)

 ### Automating Settings Export: ###
-To enable automating settings exports [(**see Automation**)](../DailyLifeWithAaps/Automations.md#automating-preference-settings-export) enable the option "**Unattended Settings Exports**" in the maintenance menu preferences.
+For doing automating settings exports [(**see Automation**)](../DailyLifeWithAaps/Automations.md#automating-preference-settings-export) enable the option "**Unattended Settings Exports**" in the maintenance menu preferences.

 By enabling this feature you allow AndroidAPS to execute settings exports without user intervention.
 For this the master password is securely stored on your phone (only) at the next manually export.
-The stored stored the password will be used for up to 4 weeks.
+The stored password will be used for up to 4 weeks.
 After 4 weeks you will be notified the password is about to expire.
-During a grace period of 1 week, the password needs to be reactivated by manually exporting settings from the maintenance menu to prevent expiry.
+During a grace period of 1 week, the password can then be refreshed by manually exporting settings from the maintenance menu.

-After the grace period of 1 week has passed the stored password expires and any automated settings export will abort while notifying the user, asking to reenter the password.
-Automated exports will be logged to the AndroidAPS Careportal and User entry lists under Treatments.
+After the grace period of 1 week has passed the stored password expires and any automated settings export will abort while notifying the user, asking to reenter the password.  [(**Automated settings exports**)](../DailyLifeWithAaps/Automations.md#automating-preference-settings-export)  will be logged to the AndroidAPS Careportal and User entry lists under Treatments.

 _**Note:** On importing settings to user always needs to enter the AndroidAPS password!_